skim743/gritsbot_3/README.md

 # Setup Process for the gritsbot\_2

-# 1 - Upload the Code to Teensy
+# 1 - Program Teensy
 Connect a Teensy to the main computer using a micro-USB cable.
-Open Arduino IDE (by either entering "arduino" on a terminal or clicking "Show Applications" icon on the bottom left corner of the screen) and open "defaultOperation.ino.
+Open Arduino IDE (by either entering "arduino" on a terminal or clicking "Show Applications" icon on the bottom left corner of the screen) and open "defaultOperation.ino" located in "~/git/gritsbotx/firmware/teensyCode" directory.
 Then, click the upload icon (right arrow icon).

-When adding/replacing robots,
-1. Add/Replace the MAC address of the robots in "~/git/gritsbot_2/config/mac_list.json"
-2.

-# 1 - Making the Base Image
+# 2 - Make the Base Image for Raspberry Pi

 This section details how to make the base image.
 Relatively few changes are made to keep the image small.
 Once the changes in this section have been made, copy the new image to an SD card and use that as the base image.

 ## 1 - Load the RPi image onto an SD card
 Install (https://www.raspberrypi.com/software/) and run the Raspberry Pi Imager.
 For 'Operating System,' select 'Raspberry Pi OS (other)' and select 'Raspberry Pi OS Lite (32-bit).'
 For 'Storage,' choose the SD card to be used.
 Before clicking the 'WRITE' button, click on the gear icon below the 'WRTIE' button to open the 'Advanced options.'
 Check 'Enable SSH' and 'Use password authentication.'
 Then, check 'Set username and password' and type 'pi' for the 'Username' and 'raspberry' for 'Password.'
 Next, check 'Configure wireless LAN' and type 'RobotEcologyLab' for 'SSID' and 'NoMoGrits4Me' for 'Password.'
 Change 'Wireless LAN country' to 'US.'
 Click 'SAVE' and click 'WRITE' button to start loading the image to the SD card.

-## 2 - Disable Unused Services
+## 2 - Setup the RPi

 Boot the Pi and ssh to it.
 You can lookup the IP address of the Pi through the lab router.
 Navigate to the router settings page by navigating to '192.168.1.1' using a web browser (admin credential for the router is currently saved in Firefox).
 The new Pi will appear as 'RASPBERRYPI.'
-Click on it to look up its IP address.
+Click on it to look up its IP address and MAC address.
 After looking up the IP address of the new Pi, ssh to it by
 ```
 ssh pi@<IP-address-of-Pi>
 ```